Kozea/Radicale/pages/user_documentation.rst

 None
 ~~~~

-Everybody have read and write access to all collections.
+Everybody (including anonymous users) has read and write access to all collections.

 Owner Only
 ~~~~~~~~~~